Invest in fixed-income assets on eToro

 For the last several years, interest rates have been very low.
 Bond coupons are paid to investors based on fixed interest rates, so these were also low.
 When combined with high inflation, this devalued bonds’ principal value, making bonds a less attractive option for investors.

+However, recently things have begun to change.
 The Federal Reserve has been raising rates to combat inflation, leading to higher returns on these investments.
 This shift is good news for investors.

 When interest rates are high, the yields on fixed-income investments tend to be more attractive.
 This is because bond issuers offer higher interest rates to entice investors, making these investments more appealing.